-- 1 In Data Explorer, right-click Data Sets and choose New Data Set. - 2 In New Data Set, type a name for the new data set as shown in Figure 7-5.
-Then, choose Next.
+- 1 In Data Explorer, right-click Data Sets and choose New Data Set. - 2 In New Data Set, specify the following information: - 1 In Data Source Selection, select the ActuateOne for e.Reports data source to use.
+Data Set Type displays ActuateOne for e.Reports Data Set. - 2 In Data Set Name, type a name for the data set. - 3 Choose Next. - 3 In Select Columns, choose Browse.